 Barry’s articles on insurance law have appeared in the New York Law Journal, among other places, and he has spoken at the New York Anti-Car Theft and Fraud Association Annual State Education Conference, the IFM Insurance Fraud Management Conference, the New York State Chapter of Special Investigation Units, and the Coalition Against Insurance Fraud.

 Barry has been named to the 2017 Best Lawyers in America by U.S. News & World Report.
-He also was named a Super Lawyer in the Metro New York Area in Business Litigation for 2014 and 2015.
+He also was named a Super Lawyer in the Metro New York Area in Business Litigation from 2014-2016.

 926 RXR Plaza